Best Medicare Advantage Plans in Texas (2026)

 Our Methodology: How We Chose the Best Texas Medicare Advantage Plans

-• Affordability (50%): Monthly premiums for Part C and Part D coverage (30% weight) plus in-network maximum out-of-pocket limits (20% weight).
-Lower costs earn higher scores.
+• Affordability (50%): Monthly premiums for Part C and Part D coverage account for 30% of the total score.
+In-network maximum out-of-pocket limits account for 20%.
+Lower costs on both measures score higher.

-• Star Ratings (40%): CMS rates plans from 1 to 5 stars based on care quality, customer service and member experience.
-The Overall Star Rating combines Part C medical benefits and Part D prescription coverage.
+• Star Ratings (40%): CMS scores plans from 1 to 5 stars on care quality, customer service and member experience.
+The Overall Star Rating combines Part C and Part D scores.
+Higher-rated plans score better.

-• Availability (10%): Geographic footprint across U.S. states.
-National insurers score higher for infrastructure and member support.
+• Availability (10%): We scored each carrier on U.S. geographic footprint.
+National carriers with broader coverage score higher for infrastructure stability and member support continuity.

 About Mark Fitzpatrick